 October 8 & 9, 2015

-Join expert faculty, researchers, & practitioners from Syracuse and beyond as we explore Sustainability Practices employed in Central NY.
+Join expert faculty, researchers, & practitioners from Syracuse and beyond as we explore Environmental Entrepreneurship, Sustainability Practices, Climate Action Planning and More!

 The Sustainable Use of Renewable Energy (SURE) program is offered by SUNY College of Environmental Science and Forestry (SUNY-ESF) as a collaborative effort of the Sustainable Enterprise Partnership (SEP), a partnership of SUNY-ESF, the Whitman School of Management and L.C.
 Smith College of Engineering and Computer Science at Syracuse University, and the Syracuse Center of Excellence in Environmental and Energy Systems.
 Together, they form a unique collaboration providing world-class education and research on sustainable enterprise management.

 Sponsorship opportunities are also available.
 Please contact Katherina Searing for more information: email@example.com, (315) 470-6888.

 Refunds, minus a $50 administrative fee, will be issued for requests received by Friday, September 25, 2015.
 Requests must be made by email to Jacob O'Connell at firstname.lastname@example.org.
 Cancellations will not be accepted by phone; substitutions can be made at any time.

 If you are interested in learning about science, policy, technologies and the growth of sustainability practices in New York State and beyond.
 Attendees may include:

 - Those who are involved in the policy, funding, implementation, and other aspects of renewable energy